-According to a court in Indiana, one man going through a recent divorce must pay child support for his son and daughter even though they were conceived via artificial insemination from another man’s sperm.
-The Indiana Court of Appeals rejected the man’s argument that he should not have to pay child support given that his children were not his biologically.
+According to a court in Indiana, one man going through a recent divorce must pay child support for artificially conceived children – even though his son and daughter were conceived via artificial insemination from another man's sperm.
+The Indiana Court of Appeals rejected the man's argument that he should not have to pay child support given that his children were not his biologically.

 The couple married in 2001 and began investigating artificial insemination after they learned the man's vasectomy was not reversible.
 A family friend offered his sperm and they agreed because they felt he was a good match physically and morally.
 The procedure was then performed without a doctor and a boy was born in 2004.
 Two years later, a girl was born from the same procedure.